zuozhenggh/learning-library/data-management-library/database/spatial/spatial-studio/create-project/create-project.md

 5. Click the POLICE\_BOUNDS layer's hamburger menu and select Settings.
 Update Color and Opacity for the Fill and Outline.
 Observe that using a white outline reduces the cluttered effect of a darker outline.
  ![Image alt text](images/create-proj-11.png)

- Click the **Back** button at the top of the Layer Settings panel to return to the Layers List.
+ Click the **Back** link at the top of the Layer Settings panel to return to the Layers List.

 ## **STEP 3:** Add Visualizations